Published on November 25, 2025

 Take the time to compare prices carefully from a few different insurance companies.
 Don’t just go with the first one you see.
 By looking at several options, you can feel confident that you’re not overpaying for the coverage you need.
 Make sure you understand exactly what you’ll pay and what the plan covers before making a final choice.

-How to Choose the Right Wisconsin Medigap Plan
+How to Choose the Right Wisconsin Medigap Plan for You

 Picking the right Medigap plan in Wisconsin doesn’t have to be complicated.
 It comes down to looking at three key things: your personal health needs, your budget for today and tomorrow, and the reputation of the insurance company you choose.
 By thinking through each of these areas, you can find a plan that gives you peace of mind and solid financial protection.
 Let’s walk through how to approach each step.

-Assess Your Healthcare Needs
+Start by Reviewing Your Healthcare Needs

 First, take a moment to think about your health.
 Are you someone who sees specialists regularly or do you manage a chronic condition?
 Your answers will help you decide which optional riders you might need.
 The good news is that in Wisconsin, all Medigap plans must offer a set of core benefits, so you don’t have to worry that one company’s basic plan is less comprehensive than another’s.
 This unique system lets you focus on customizing your plan with riders that match your specific health needs, rather than comparing dozens of slightly different plans.

-Consider Your Budget and Long-Term Costs
+Factor in Your Budget and Future Costs

 Your monthly premium is an important piece of the puzzle, but it’s not the only one.
 While it’s helpful to know that Wisconsin Medicare Supplement Base plans can cost between $122 and $270 per month on average for a 65-year-old, you also need to think about the future.
 Choosing between Original Medicare with a Medigap plan and a Medicare Advantage plan is a big decision that can be difficult to change later on.
 It’s wise to select a plan that you can comfortably afford for years to come, balancing the monthly cost with the long-term protection it provides.